Spring Garden Revival

 Warrenville’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

-Warrenville enforces state and local organic waste management regulations in line with the Illinois Environmental Protection Act (415 ILCS 5), which prohibits disposal of yard waste, including dethatched material, in household trash.
-The city’s yard waste collection program requires use of biodegradable paper bags or rigid containers, and materials must be separated by type.
-On-site composting is encouraged, provided that compost piles are set back 5-10 feet from property lines and thatch is mixed with brown materials (like leaves) to ensure proper aeration and moisture.
-These practices support Warrenville’s waste reduction and sustainability goals.
-For more information on composting guidelines, collection schedules, and disposal requirements, contact: Warrenville Department of Public Works
+Warrenville enforces state and local organic waste management regulations in accordance with the Illinois Environmental Protection Act (415 ILCS 5).
+Organic yard waste, including dethatched material, is prohibited from household trash and must be disposed of through municipal programs.
+The city’s yard waste collection requires use of biodegradable paper bags or rigid containers—no plastic bags allowed.
+On-site composting is permitted with setbacks (typically 5-10 feet from property lines) and best practices such as mixing thatch with leaves, maintaining moisture, and regular aeration.
+These efforts support Warrenville’s waste reduction and sustainability goals.
+For composting guidelines and program details, contact:

 Post-Dethatching Stormwater Management in Compliance with Warrenville’s MS4 Program

-After dethatching, exposed clay soils in Warrenville are at high risk for erosion and sediment runoff, which can impact the Lake Michigan watershed.
-The city’s MS4 (Municipal Separate Storm Sewer System) permit, in accordance with the Clean Water Act and Illinois EPA Water Quality & Watershed Management, requires immediate stabilization of bare soil.
+Dethatching exposes soil, increasing the risk of erosion and sediment runoff into storm drains that ultimately impact the Lake Michigan watershed.
+Warrenville’s MS4 (Municipal Separate Storm Sewer System) program, in coordination with the Illinois EPA Water Quality & Watershed Management, requires immediate stabilization of bare areas.
 Best practices include:

 • Overseeding within 24-48 hours (preferably sooner)